kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Assembly_Instructions/README.md

 __Usage:__
 - Used for detecting front, left, and right walls and keeping the machine centered in the lane.

+__Logic judgment:__
+- When the distances on the left and right sides are imbalanced, it will first check if they are within the set range.
+If they are within the range, it will proceed straight.
+If they exceed the range, it means it has reached a turning area and needs to make a turn.
   </td>
     <td>
 <img src="./img/Lidar-D100.png" width = "400" height = "" alt="D100 LiDAR" align=center />